marp/win10-to-win7-transformation-pack/readme.md

 - Winaero, for making Windows 7 games and apps work on Windows 10.
 (Not 8GadgetPack, that belongs to someone/something else).
 Also made Winaero Tweaker, too.
 - Scritperkid2 on DeviantArt, for exporting Windows 7 cursors.
 - NewInfinitePro and fytuf for making the Windows 7 aero theme.
+- ReimuHakurei for making DLL file in Windows shell to disable the dark context menu of Taskbar

 ### Changes to original archive:
 - updated version of OpenShell to 4.4.170